slim-template/slim/README.md

 ## Plugins

-### Logic-less mode
+### Logic less mode

-Logic-less mode is inspired by mustache.
+Logic less mode is inspired by mustache.
 Logic less mode uses a dictionary object e.g. a recursive hash tree which contains the dynamic content.

 #### Conditional